madleech/Button/README.md

 **bool read()**
 Returns the current debounced state of the button, i.e. Button::PRESSED or Button::RELEASED.

+**void set_repeat(int16_t delay_ms, int16_t repeat_ms)**
+Set the repeated press timer: `delay_ms` specifies the time in milliseconds after before the first repeated press event, and `repeat_ms` specifies the time in milliseconds between subsequent events.
+You can set `delay_ms` to -1 to disable repeated press event (that's also the default), and similarly, set `repeat_ms` to -1 to disable subsequent press event.
+This way you can detect a long press, but not repeated press events.

+**uint16_t repeat_count()**
+Returns the number of repeated press event since the button was last `pressed()`.
+When the button is first pressed, this method will return 0, and then the number will increment by 1 for any repeated press event.
+You can also read the `repeat_count()` value after the button is `released()`, and then react differently in case of a short press vs a long press.
+Note that you need to call `set_repeat()` first, otherwise repeated pressed will not be detected and
+`repeat_count()` will always return `0`.

 **bool has_changed()**
 Returns whether the position/state of the button has changed after calling the previous read() function.
 Unlikely to be used except by Super Gurus.